 There are two ways that the expire headers speed up a website’s loading speed.
-First, the users need not to download the same file from the web server twice and second, there is a reduced amount of HTTP requests; as a result the page loading speed improves automatically.
+First, the users need not download the same file from the web server twice and second, there is a reduced amount of HTTP requests; as a result, the page loading speed improves automatically.

 5- Go with a good theme

 It is a preventive or strategical step before the problem really arises.
 When you have opted a good host and a good CDN now it is the time to choose a good design or theme for your website.